Dirashe Zone

 Gardula Zone is one of the zones in the South Ethiopia Regional State of Ethiopia.
 In 2011, the zone was demarcated in the former Segen Area Peoples Zone which was established by Derashe and other three former special woredas surrounding it.
-It got zonal status when the South Ethiopia Regional State formed in August 2023.
+It received zonal status when the South Ethiopia Regional State formed in August 2023.
 The region is an important agricultural area, known for its farming of cereal crops and cash crops like Khat.
-It is also a significant paleoanthropological research area, and is a birth place of Moringa plant (locally known by Hallako": ሀለኮ in Amharic).
-It is known for its stunning annual cultural fesitval called Filla Festival that held in the mid January every year.
+It is also a significant paleoanthropological research area, and is the birthplace of the Moringa plant (locally referred to as Hallako": ሀለኮ in Amharic).
+It is known for Filla Festival, an annual cultural festival held in mid-January.

 Overview

 The term "Gardula" originally described a mountain and the surrounding area west of the present day Gidole town.
 It also represented a wider administrative territory that included the Konso, Gawwada, and other communities.
-Initially the territory was chosen as strategic sight by fitawrari Habtà Giyorgis, Empror Ménilék II’s War Minister and named it "Gaara Duula" (ጋራ ዱላ) in Afaan Oromoo which literally means "War Mountain".
-Geographically, the zone is bordered on the south by Konso Zone, on the west by Ale zone which was part of Gardula itself before 2011, on the north by the Gamo Zone, on the northeast by Lake Chamo, and on the east by Amaro and Burji territorial and administrative zones.
-The administrative center of Gardula Zone is called Gidole, which is 175 kilometer far from the administrative capital of South Ethiopia Wolaita Sodo and 54 kilometer from Arba Minch town.
-Gardula zone is multiethnic, multilingual and multi-religious zonal administrative unit.
-Ethnically it incorporates four indigenous ethnic groups namely, D’irasha, Mossiye, Kussume and Masholle.
-The D’irasha ethnic group covers the majority in terms of population size and geographic coverage.
-In addition to the four indigenous ethnic groups, there are the Amhara, Gurage, Gamo, Wolayta, Oromo, Alle, Konso, Kore, Zeyese and other ethnic groups living in the Zone.
+Initially the territory was chosen as strategic site by fitawrari Habtà Giyorgis, Emperor Ménilék II's War Minister and named it "Gaara Duula" (ጋራ ዱላ) in Afaan Oromoo which literally translates as "War Mountain".
+Geographically, the zone is bordered on the south by Konso Zone, on the west by Ale zone (part of Gardula itself before 2011), on the north by the Gamo Zone, on the northeast by Lake Chamo, and on the east by Amaro and Burji territorial and administrative zones.
+The administrative center of Gardula Zone is called Gidole, which is 175 kilometers away from the administrative capital of South Ethiopia, Wolaita Sodo and 54 kilometers from Arba Minch town.

+Gardula Zone is a multiethnic, multilingual and multi-religious zonal administrative unit.
+It incorporates four indigenous ethnic groups: D’irasha, Mossiye, Kussume and Masholle.
+The D’irasha ethnic group is the majority, in terms of both population size and geographic coverage.
+In addition to the four indigenous ethnic groups, there are the Amhara, Gurage, Gamo, Wolayta, Oromo, Alle, Konso, Kore, Zeyese and others.